ccorcos/chet-stack/README.md

 ## To Do

-Figure out how to use Redux with sound type checking.
+- figure out how to make redux type definitions sound
+- maybe build your own sound version of redux that can use all the middleware